AVASCULAR NECROSIS Treatment

 It can occur due to a variety of either traumatic or atraumatic causes that include fractures, dislocations, chronic steroid use, chronic alcohol use, coagulopathy, and may have congenital and many other causes.

 If untreated, the disorder can progress and require prosthesis implantation in most patients.
 At ITRT, we offer a definitive, permanent solution that prevents to implant a prosthesis.

 Cultured Stem Cells to heal AVN of the femoral head

 The cell therapy that we perform at ITRT consists of creating a tunnel to implant 80 million of cultured mesenchymal stem cells are implanted in the hip.
 ITRT treatment has been shown to prevent joint collapse and the need to implant a prosthesis.

-This treatment can only be performed in those cases in which the femoral head affected by osteonecrosis still retains its spherical anatomical shape.
+This treatment can only be performed in cases in which the femoral head still retains its spherical anatomical shape.